 - Those who value extreme comfort.
 These are comfortable, but only up to a certain degree.
 Occasional to frequent adjustments will have to be made.

-Well that’s about it for today folks!
-Hope you enjoyed my Sennheiser HD 202 headphone review.
+Well, that’s about it for today my friend!
+I hope you’ve enjoyed this Sennheiser HD 202 headphones review.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please leave them down below or Contact me!!